GEAR PURCHASING and MAINTENANCE

 Wheels are also available in “narrow” or standard widths.
 You’ll get accustomed to either.
 Narrow wheels allow for more agility and “quick steps” but lose a little on traction for speed, while wider wheels can be bulky but give the skater more “push” when speed skating.
 Many of the experienced derby girls are skating on narrower wheels, but they do take a little getting used to.

 Outdoor wheels are needed for any non-rink skating, such as pick-up games in a parking lot or skating around the Cayuga Waterfront Trail.
 We don’t do this often, but it is a great way to increase your stamina and strength on skates quickly outside of practice time.
 You will end up owning several sets of wheels so you are able to skate on any surface.

 Bearings are also important.
 Ignore the ABEC ratings you see on many bearings, as this rate applies only to industrial bearings.
 Ceramic bearings are best, but are very expensive.
 We recommend Bones China Reds, which are available locally at Zumiez (be sure to buy 2 packs of 8 since they sell them for skateboards which only have one set of wheels, not two like skates), as well as online (they are cheap, reliable, and you can count on them).
 If you buy expensive bearings, you’ll want to clean them…often.
 Here’s a handy guide to cleaning bearings.

 Good pads are crucial.
+You can get away with cheap wheels, but stay away from cheap pads.
 We recommend 187 Pro’s, which are expensive but very nice.
 Other decent derby brands include Pro-Tec and Triple 8.
 These are all available online (see resources), and rookie packages exist that allow purchase of skates and pads together for a reduced fee.
 Good knee pads are a MUST!